gamemann/XDP-Firewall/README.md

 **Note** - Everything besides the main `enabled` and `action` options within a filter are **not** required.
 This means you do not have to define them within your config.

+**Note** - As of right now, the `payloadmatch` option does not work.
+I am planning to implement functionality for this soon.
+Unfortunately, BPF hasn't liked the matching methods I've used so far.

 ## Configuration Example
 Here's an example of a config: